 How does urban sprawl affect household travel behavior?
 This paper addresses this question by investigating the impact of land use density on household annual mileage traveled and fuel consumption.
-Following previous studies (Brownstone and Golob, 2009, Boarnet and Crane, 2001), we use land use density as the measure of urban spatial structure (urban sprawl).
+Following previous studies (Brownstone and Golob, 2009, Boarnet and Crane, 2001), we use land use density as the measure of urban spatial structure (or urban sprawl).
 Although urban sprawl is not simply low density, land use density is highly correlated with almost all measures of urban sprawl (see Badoe and Miller 2001).
-Most of the previous studies that attempt to measure the influence of urban spatial structure on vehicle usage focus on specific regions in order to guarantee geographic homogeneity (Boarnet and Crane, 2001, Bhat and Guo, 2007, Brownstone and Golob, 2009).
-This study analyzes national level data, which requires that geographic heterogeneity is controlled for.
-We use urban/rural dimension dummies (the contextual density measure) and rail transit dummies as the geographic control variables.
+Most of the previous studies that attempt to measure the influence of urban spatial structure on vehicle usage focus on specific regions in order to guarantee geographic homogeneity (Boarnet and Crane, 2001, Bhat and Guo, 2007, Brownstone and Golob, 2009, Salon, 2009).
+This study analyzes national level data, so we control for geographic heterogeneity by including a set of urban/rural dimension dummies (the contextual density measure) and rail transit dummies.

-The most important econometric issue is residential self-selection effect, which occurs if residents of high-density areas differ in some unobservable characteristics that influence travel behavior.
-Unless this effect is controlled for, the estimated influence of land use density on travel behavior may be spurious.
+The most important econometric issue is possible residential self-selection, and this occurs if residents of high-density areas differ in some unobservable characteristics that influence travel behavior.
+One possible behavior that leads to self-selection bias would be households who dislike automobile travel locating in dense urban areas with good transit.
+Unless residential selfselection is controlled, the estimated influence of land use density on travel behavior may be spurious.
 We follow the same methodology as in Brownstone and Golob (2009) to correct for the self-selection bias by specifying a simultaneous equation model where residential density, household mileage traveled, and fuel consumption are jointly endogenous.
 These three endogenous variables are assumed to be influenced not only by other endogenous variables but also by a rich set of socio-demographic variables.
+Among various socio-demographic variables, education dummies are key variables to identify the simultaneous equations system.
+In particular, our final model is consistent with the assumption that education only impacts fuel use and not vehicle miles travelled or density conditioned on number of workers, children, income, race, number of drivers, and urban structure).
+This is equivalent to assuming that education only impacts the choice of fuel efficiency.
+This assumption is partially tested using overidentification tests described in Section 3.
+Our final model also assumes that density is exogenous to miles travelled or fuel use, which is consistent with the behavioral assumption that households first choose residential location (and therefore density) and then choose their vehicle type and use conditional on this choice.
+This assumption is consistent with other disaggregate studies conditioning on a broad set of socioeconomic variables (Bento et al. ,2005, and Bhat and Guo, 2007) but is tested in this paper using various tests described in Section 3.

 The other econometric issue that may result in biased coefficients is the non-random missing data in the key endogenous vehicle fleet characteristics (needed to compute fuel use).
 To correct for the bias caused by this problem, weights are estimated to compensate for the higher probability of missing data for households owning many vehicles and weighted estimation is used.
-The wild bootstrap method is used to estimate standard errors that are robust to heteroskesdascity.
+The wild bootstrap method is used to estimate standard errors that are robust to heteroscedasticity.